nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id=""/>
 ## Upgrading your Project to Latest Version of CMC
-- General Idea (we built it so this would be easier)

-CMC was architected so that developers using CMC as a base for their applications would be able to easily upgrade the underlying CMC in their applications.
+CMC was architected so that developers using CMC as a base for their applications would be able to easily upgrade the underlying CMC version in their applications.
 That said, there isn't a huge abstraction layer separating CMC Core from non-Core – a deliberate choice made by the Core developers – which means that there are some files and areas that Core and non-Core developers must share and be aware of to avoid nasty merge conflicts or blowing away work.
 These files and folders include:

+- `scripts` - These scripts may change in Core.
+You shouldn't need to tweak these scripts too much and you probably won't have conflicts here.
+That said, you should probably use your own deploy.sh script customized for your own CI/deployment environment.
+- `AppContainer.js` -
+- `.travis.yml` - CMC Core .travis.yml file may change from time to time, be careful with this one if you're using Travis CI.
+- `package.json` -
+- `webpack.config.dev.js` -
+- `webpack.config.prod.js` -

 This separation between Core and Non-Core is still being tweaked now and then to improve the upgrading process.